GDPR and mailing lists: hold on to your subscribers (and make more in the process)

 2. One more step: double opt-in confirmations

 Using a double opt-in, which means that the subscriber needs to confirm their email address, becomes highly recommended when GDPR comes into effect.
-Double opt-in enhances subscribers' data security because it ensures that no-one uses someone else's email or other personal data to subscribe marketing material.
+Double opt-in enhances subscribers' data security because it ensures that no-one uses someone else's email or other personal data to subscribe to marketing material.
 It also prevents spamtrap addresses from making their way onto your lists.

 If confirmation is necessary, share this information already on the website form, so it won't be forgotten (take your example from Australian Pram Fitness):

 The confirmation message should also be very appealing in order to get the confirmation.
 Here is an example from Email Design Workshop.